Children (composition)

 "Children" is an instrumental composition by Italian composer Robert Miles.
-It was first released in Italy in January 1995 as part of the EP Soundtracks on Joe Vannelli's DBX label, but it did not chart.
+It was first released in Italy in January 1995 as part of the EP Soundtracks on Joe T. Vannelli's DBX label, but it did not chart.
 Vannelli brought the track to a nightclub in Miami where it was heard by Simon Berry of Platipus Records.
 Berry worked with Vannelli and James Barton (of Liverpool's Cream nightclub) to release the composition in November 1995 as the lead single from Miles's debut album, Dreamland (1996).
 "Children" was certified gold and platinum in several countries and reached number one in more than 12 countries; it was Europe's most successful single of 1996.
-In 2025, Billboard ranked it among "The 100 Best Dance Songs of All Time".
+Two different music videos were produced to accompany the song, directed by Matt Amos and Elizabeth Bailey, respectively.
+In 2025, Billboard magazine ranked "Children" among "The 100 Best Dance Songs of All Time".

 Background and writing

 Miles gave two inspirations for the writing of "Children".
 One was as a response to photographs of child Bosnian war victims that his father had brought home from a humanitarian mission in the former Yugoslavia; and the other, inspired by his career as a DJ, was to create a track to end DJ sets, intended to calm rave attendants prior to their driving home as a means to reduce car accident deaths.
 "Children" cost £150 to record.

 "Children" is one of the pioneering tracks of dream trance, a genre of electronic dance music characterized by dream-like piano melodies, and a steady four-on-the-floor bass drum.
 The creation of dream trance was a response to social pressures in Italy during the early 1990s: the growth of rave culture among young adults, and the ensuing popularity of nightclub attendance, had created a weekly trend of deaths due to car accidents as clubbers drove across the country overnight, falling asleep at the wheel from strenuous dancing as well as alcohol and drug use.
 In mid-1996, deaths due to this phenomenon, called strage del sabato sera ("Saturday night slaughter") in Italy, were being estimated at 2,000 since the start of the decade.
 The decision by DJs like Miles to end their sets with slower, more calming music—intended to offset the high-energy, repetitive tracks played earlier—was met with approval from both authorities and the parents of car crash victims.

 Critic Boris Barabanov claimed a similarity between "Children" and Russian singer Garik Sukachov's song "Напои меня водой" ("Napoi menia vodoi" – "Quench my thirst"), and says the song was written before "Children".
 Sukachov said that he gave his consent for the melody to be used, though there are doubts on that.